 The case for Howard: He spent the first half of his career battling for the title of the best big man in basketball.
 And if you only use his accomplishments from his rookie season through the 2013-14 season, he’d still be the easy choice for the best player in his Draft class.
 His eight All-Star nods, eight All-NBA selections, three Kia Defensive Player of the Year awards, five All-Defensive Team selections, five rebounding titles and 2008 Olympic gold medal locked him into Hall of Fame status.
-The championship he won with the Lakers last month is just icing on the cake.
+The championship he won with the Lakers in 2020 is just icing on the cake.

 Other contenders: Luol Deng (No. 7, Chicago), Andre Iguodala (No. 9, Philadelphia), Tony Allen (No. 25, Boston)

 2003 — LeBron James, Cleveland Cavaliers (No. 1 overall)